RiotGamesCookbooks/nexus-cookbook/README.md

           "username": "admin",
           "password": "new_password"
         },
-        "keystore": {
-          "password": "some_password",
-          "key_password": "some_password",
-          "trust_password": "some_password"
-        }
       },
       "license": {
         "file": "base64d license file"
       }
     }

-The keystore element is only important when configuring SSL and using Jetty as the primary application server.

 When you want to configure the Nexus to be served via SSL, you will need to set the nexus.app\_server\_proxy.ssl.enabled attribtue and configure an encrypted data bag.